Attorney Susan Vanderweert

 Fighting for the medical treatment and compensation injured workers need to move forward with their lives

 Susan Vanderweert joined the Law Offices of James Scott Farrin in 2015 handling Workers’ Compensation cases, and is a North Carolina Board Certified Specialist in Workers' Compensation law.
 Prior to joining the Law Offices of James Scott Farrin, she represented the other side – insurance companies and employers – for more than 12 years.

-Ms. Vanderweert earned her J.D. from the University of North Carolina School of Law at Chapel Hill, where she was Editor-in-Chief for the North Carolina Journal of International Law and Commercial Regulation.
-She earned a Master of Arts in Liberal Studies from Duke University and a Bachelor of Arts from the University of Minnesota Duluth, where she double majored in Political Science and Communication.
+Susan earned her J.D. from the University of North Carolina School of Law at Chapel Hill, where she was Editor-in-Chief for the North Carolina Journal of International Law and Commercial Regulation.
+She earned an M.A. in Liberal Studies from Duke University and a B.A. from the University of Minnesota Duluth, where she double majored in Political Science and Communication.

 “I love helping people resolve issues that are holding them back, and working toward helping them move forward with their lives.
 I am a good listener with a lot of life experience that helps me relate to people and understand their needs.

 “I remember one case that is particularly near and dear to my heart.
 I was able to help a 60-year-old injured worker obtain enough compensation so that he could buy a house straight out.
 This enabled him to finally relax without ever having to worry about having a roof over his head.”1